arna in

 Hit A to show automation lanes.
 From the parameter dropdown choose Arna1snob → Knob.
 Draw a slow ramp from 0.20 to 0.70 across a chorus and you have tape-like breathing reverb.

-In Full mode, automate the Freeze button on a transition — the network feedback goes to unity gain and the tail is mathematically infinite.
+In Full mode, automate the Freeze button on a transition — the network feedback goes to unity gain and the tail is captured into a dead-steady, endlessly sustained field.
+No drift, no decay.
 Ride the Mix knob to fade it back in or out.

 things only logic users care about.

-• AU cache: if Arna doesn't appear after install, delete ~/Library/Caches/AudioUnitCache/ and relaunch Logic.
+- AU cache: if Arna doesn't appear after install, delete